Hair originates in the dermis, the skin layer just below the surface layer

 Serenoa

-repens ( saw palmetto ) and hair loss....
-What is your opinion ( I know research
+repens saw palmetto and hair loss.
+What is your opinion on combining finasteride with saw palmetto

----given the former is a type 2 inhibitor whereas the saw
+given the former is a type 2 inhibitor whereas the saw

 palmetto is a dual inhibitor would you speculate there may be a beneficial

-effect on hair loss or an adverse one involving hormonal feedback loops ?
+effect on hair loss or an adverse one involving hormonal feedback loops?

-A. You ask a good question. i don't see any obvious
+A. I don't see any obvious

 harm adding saw palmetto to finasteride, but I honestly don't know whether there